 Your balance accrues with interest unless you pay off your debt in full each month.
 In most cases, you will be granted larger credit limits with business credit cards than personal accounts, and you will begin to build your business credit.
 As your business credit score increases and your payment history strengthens, the credit card lender is more apt to increase your credit limit.

-These traditional products have found their way into eCommerce and are based on traditional lending metrics and collections expectations.
+These products have found their way into eCommerce and most are based on traditional lending metrics and collections expectations.
 As with most bank products, there is a lack of understanding of specific eCommerce business drivers, and they are not always aligned with your eCommerce performance.

 There are a couple of types of cash advances: a daily advance is best for getting sales dollars in before your sales channel makes a deposit.
 A short-term advance supports sales and inventory turnover.
 Both are fee-based.